 The PDU Session ID may be used by AN signalling with the UE to indicate to the UE the association between AN resources and a PDU session for the UE.

+S-NSSAI is corresponding to the PDU session

 The N1 SM information contains the PDU Session Establishment Accept that the AMF shall provide to the UE.